snimmagadda1/azure-terraform-generator/README.md

 ---

 This is a work in progress initiative to create a CLI tool to generate Terraform definitions for Azure resources.
-The idea for this came about when teams I've worked with had existing Azure resources but were lacking terraform definitions, which subsequently slowed down migrations & time to production.
+The idea for this came about when teams I've worked with had existing Azure resources but were lacking terraform definitions, subsequently slowing down migrations & time to production.

 ## Usage
 Simply clone the repository & install to expose the cli: